yookyung1310/BPR_toolbox/README.md

 2. It will show how BPR works with 2 example subjects' data from the fixation task (Yoo et al. 2021, In revision).
 It will take 10-30 minutes depending on your hardware in this case.

-3. Please read BPR toolbox tutorial keynote.key or BPR toolbox tutorial keynote.pdf to appreciate the preprocessing and correction result with simple descriptions.
+3. Please read BPR toolbox tutorial keynote.pdf to appreciate the preprocessing and correction result with simple descriptions.

 Last update: 2021.07.02 Kyung Yoo